chris11-taylor-nttd/python-template-test/README.md

 - [asdf](https://github.com/asdf-vm/asdf) or [mise](https://mise.jdx.dev/) to manage dependencies
 - [make](https://www.gnu.org/software/make/)

+> NOTE: The workflows in this repository are designed around the target repository being publicly visible.
+These workflows will require adjustments to work with a private or internal repository.

 ### Applying the Template

 The easiest way to get started is to click the **Use this template** button from the GitHub code page and select **Create a new repository**.
 Choose the owner of the new repository and give it a name and description.